Lucio1024/Drupal_8_Raspberry_Pi_Digital_Signage/README.md

         $ ~sudo apt-get install chromium
         $ ~sudo apt-get install x11-xserver-utils
         $ ~sudo apt-get install unclutter

+      *If unclutter fails to install

+       $ ~sudo apt-get update

 4. Setup up SSH on raspberry pi Make sure that the pi is pluged in and connected to the network. *in raspberri pie terminal

     $ ~ifconfig